Yosser Hughes

-Jimmy "Yosser" Hughes is a fictional character from Alan Bleasdale's 1982 (written in 1978) television series Boys from the Blackstuff, set in Liverpool, portrayed by Bernard Hill.
+Jimmy "Yosser" Hughes is a fictional character from Alan Bleasdale's 1982 (written in 1978) television series Boys from the Blackstuff, set in Liverpool.
+He is portrayed by Bernard Hill.

 Appearance and family

-Yosser is a tall man, in his mid-thirties, who wears predominantly black clothes and has a distinctive bushy moustache.
+Yosser is a tall man in his mid-30s who wears predominantly black clothes and has a distinctive bushy moustache.
 He always appears unkempt and unshaven.
-He had a wife called Maureen, an aggressive, unloving harridan who frequently berated him and who had an affair with another man, the likely father of their three children (played in the drama by Alan Bleasdale's own children).
+His wife, Maureen, is an aggressive, unloving harridan who frequently berated him and who had an affair with another man, the likely father of their three children (played in the drama by Alan Bleasdale's own children).

 Pilot episode

 The pilot of Blackstuff implies that Hughes worked in the Middle East at some time during the 1970s and later bought a house that was beyond the family's means.
 In the original pilot episode, he appears comparatively sane, but displays macho insecurities that make his redundancy especially hard to take.
 When the boys are swindled out of their savings in Middlesbrough, Yosser reacts particularly badly, showing the first signs of the nervous breakdown that would characterise his behaviour in the 1982 series.

 The first episode of the series sees Yosser collecting social security from a Liverpool DHSS and making an unexpected appearance at an illegal building site, organised by a corrupt Irish contractor called Molloy.
-When Molloy takes him to task over a badly built wall, Hughes headbutts him and kicks down the wall, storming off with his much-loved children in tow.
+When Molloy takes him to task over a badly built wall, Hughes headbutts him and kicks down the wall, storming off with his children in tow.